akingry/stegsong/README.md

 ﻿# StegSong (StegMP3 Gallery)

-StegSong is a static gallery website that displays **MP3â€‘encoded PNG images** and plays the hidden audio directly in the browser.
+StegSong is a static gallery website that displays **MP3 files encoded PNG images** and plays the hidden audio directly in the browser.

 It is designed to work with images produced by the StegMP3 encoder.